rloutlaw/JavaSDKDocs/outlawSDKDocs/download.md

 ms.author: routlaw;asirveda

 ---
-# Download the Azure SDK for Java
+# Azure development for Java

-Use the libraries in the Java SDK for Azure to manage and use Azure services and resources in your applications.
+Use the libraries in the Java SDK for Azure to manage and use Azure services in your applications.

 For an overview of Azure and Java, visit the [Java developer center for Azure](https://azure.microsoft.com/en-us/develop/java).